Nayyaroddeen/spam_classification/README.md

     3.keras
     4.networkx
 ## Steps
-    1.mkdir raw_input
-    2.place the .ham and .spam files from the spam/ and ham/ folders of enron1 into raw_input.
+    1.Once you clone the repo. run mkdir raw_input in spam_classification/ folder 2.place the .ham.txt and .spam.txt files from the spam/ and ham/ folders of enron1 into raw_input.
-    3.run python bulid_models.py to build models / python graph_based.py for the graph based models 4.run python test_models.py to test the models
+    3.run python bulid_models.py to build models (This will build Neural Network Model) / python graph_based.py for the graph based models
+    4.run python test_models.py to test the models

+    Also note that code is commented for the rest of the experiments.
+As Neural network with word count features performed better
+    I've consiered it as a final algorithm.
+If you want to run some more additional experiments please un-comment respective the the classifier function to train and test the models.

+## repo structure
+    1) raw_input/ : This folder should contain .spam.txt and .ham.txt files
+    2) best_models/: This folder is a destination folder for the models built in the 5-fold cross validation
+    3) bulid_models.py : This file contains code for building the models
+    4) graph_based.py : This file contains the code for building the models using the graph based features.
+    5) test_models.py: This file contains the code for testing the models
+    6) preprocess.py: This file splits the input file list to train, validation and test sets randomly.
+    7) test_set.txt/train_validation_sets.txt: These are the outputs of the preprocess.py file.